Chroma ballet review

 The production of “Chroma” is as fascinating as the performance itself.
 The ballet uses stark, minimalist designs to enhance the dancers’ movements, highlighting the choreography’s physicality and emotional intensity.
 John Pawson’s set design, described as an antiseptic laboratory, creates a captivating backdrop that emphasizes the dancers’ fluid and expressive movements, allowing the choreography to take center stage.

 The minimalist design captivates the audience and plays a crucial role in Chroma’s overall aesthetic.
-By stripping away unnecessary elements, the focus stays on the dancers and their movements, creating a powerful and immersive experience.
+The focus stays on the dancers and their movements by stripping away unnecessary elements, creating a powerful and immersive experience.
 This behind-the-scenes insight reveals the thoughtful choices contributing to the national ballet show’s unique and impactful presentation.

 Resume